Stafford Common railway station: History

-The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway in July 1881 and the line subsequently passed into LNER ownership with Railway Grouping in 1923.
+The Stafford and Uttoxeter Railway was purchased for £100,000 by the Great Northern Railway (GNR) in July 1881 and the line passed subsequently into London and North Eastern Railway ownership on Grouping in 1923.

-The original station was to the southwest of the Marston Road bridge (now Common Road).
+The original station was to the south-west of the Marston Road bridge (now Common Road).
 When the GNR doubled the line, the station was rebuilt on the other side of the bridge and bordering on Aston Terrace.
 It had two platforms and opened in 1882.
 The station buildings were on the bridge, timber throughout, with covered steps to the platforms where there were small shelters.

 Passenger services finished in 1939, though it remained open as Stafford Common Air Ministry Sidings until 1952.
-Both of the station's platforms remain in situ, albeit under vegetation, and the line through the station has been converted into a public footpath.

-From there the line climbed steeply at 1 in 70 before falling at 1 in 75 to Salt and Sandon.